learn-co-curriculum/dsc-data-science-env-config/README.md

 ## Summary

 Congratulations!
 That was a lot!
-If you've gotten this far and everything has worked, you have successfully set up a virtual environment which will serve as a great baseline setup for working as a professional data scientist!
+If you've gotten this far and everything has worked, you have successfully set up your computer with some of the primary tools you need to work as a professional data scientist!